 Akamai CLI for Property Manager has the functionality you’d want and expect.

 - Activate that property on Akamai’s Intelligent Platform EDGE

 - Delete the property when you’re done with it

 Integrating this functionality into Continuous Integration or Continuous Deployment processes is easy, just create temporary properties as needed, like you would in other cloud environments.
 We’ve used the command line interface to add property creation, testing and deletion using Jenkins - and the same will hold true for the majority of DevOps toolsets out there.

 We’re working on adding new functionality to the CLI for Property Manager all the time, and are eagerly awaiting any feedback you might have to help us make it even more useful.

 To get started with Akamai CLI, download the latest release from Github.

 The Future of Akamai CLI

 We’re very excited about the possibilities we are opening up with Akamai CLI, and you’ll continue to see new tools released in the near and not-so-near future.
-We’re also looking forward to see what tools you create within this simple framework.
+We're also looking forward to seeing what tools you create within this simple framework.

 Akamai CLI is Open Source Software, and we want to work with our community to bring the best solutions to the command line.
 We believe many of the best ideas to help us create a world-class developer experience will come from the community.
 And this will mean a better experience for your customers as well!